-When you have diabetes, you’re entitled to certain checks, tests and services every year to help you get the care you need.
-You’ll know this as your annual review.
+When you have diabetes, you’re entitled to certain checks, tests and services from the NHS to help you get the care you need.
+You might know this as your annual review.

+There are 15 different checks and services you're entitled to — although you may not need all of them.
 We call this package of care your 15 Healthcare Essentials.
-Having all these essential diabetes checks helps you reduce your risk of serious diabetes complications, like losing your sight or having dangerous problems with your feet.
+Having these diabetes checks helps you reduce your risk of serious diabetes complications, like losing your sight or having dangerous problems with your feet.

 Knowing your essential checks puts you in the driving seat.
 It means you know what appointments you should be having with your healthcare team, but also what you should be doing to manage your diabetes in between appointments.

 Here we take you through each one, explaining:

 - what your healthcare team can help you with

 High blood sugar levels damage your blood vessels and make you more at risk of serious diabetes complications.
 And if your doctor says you’ve got slightly raised levels, this still may not be safe and you need to take action to bring them down.

 You need a healthcare professional to check your average blood glucose levels.
 It’s called an HbA1c blood test

 And in between tests, you can keep a close eye on your levels by doing finger-prick tests or using a flash glucose monitor.
 Not everyone with diabetes will need to do this, but people who are on insulin and certain types of medication will need to.